deanwraith/recycling/README.md

     Dropdown button moved to right of page!
 Finally!
 Really struggled with this.
     * 10:28 24/05/2021 - Header and dropdown
     Changed the header and dropdown button functionality and styling by using w3.css.
+    * 26/05/2021 and 27/05/2021 - Styling and functionality
+    Added styling to the summary section for the concepts.
+Fixed general styling and functionality for the header and dropdown button.
+Added footer with content.
+Added pages for concepts and styled them, used Flexbox which turned out to be great!
 ## 4. Deployment

 * The site was deployed to GitHub pages.
 The steps to deploy are as follows: